Spcman/getting-to-know-julia/_posts/2019-08-05-word-embeddings.md

       0.68161
       0.066202

-It’s pretty difficult to imagine words in a 50 dimensional space so let’s have a think about how these vectors might look in 2 dimensions.
+It’s pretty difficult to imagine words in a 50 dimensional space so let’s have a think about how some word vectors might look in 2 dimensions.

 ![word vectors]({{ site.url }}{{ site.baseurl }}/images/proj002/word-vectors.png)

 The words that are closer together have a similar meaning or context.
 Using the distances between word vectors things get interesting.
-Let’s define a function to do this using the cosine distance between two word vectors and then test it out.
+Let’s define a function to do this using the cosine distance between two word vectors and then test it out (back to 50 dimensions!)

 ```julia
 cosine(x,y)=1-cosine_dist(x, y)